mlilback/rc2SwiftClient/Issues.md

 * why is there a renameFile func in RootViewController?

-* context help in editor is broken, help not found
+* opening sidebar on full screen adjust only the size of editor, not results.